-A public community meeting was held and participants were asked to comment and vote for their preferred draft Brooks Area vision and goals statement.
+A public community meeting was held on Saturday, November 18th, 2017.
+Participants were asked to comment and vote for their preferred draft Brooks Area vision and goals statement.
 The exercise asked participants to use colored markers to highlight (or add comments) words or statements of interest to them: Green= Like, Blue = Add, Red = Dislike.
 Results of Exercise 6 were posted to the plan website via the Community Meeting #2 Summary.
 These results finalized refinement of the Brooks Area vision and goals statements for the draft plan unless further public input is received requesting additional changes.